- OnPay offers one service plan that can handle all of your payroll processing and payroll tax requirements.

 If you're transferring data from your old payroll service, OnPay can take care of some of this work for you.
 You give OnPay your current payroll information, and a staff member will set up your new account and have it ready to use within three business days.

 To ensure you remember to run payroll on time, you can set up email reminders up to 10 days before your payday.
 OnPay emails employees once payroll has been completed so they know to look for their paychecks or to check their bank accounts for the direct deposit.

 We like that the system offers five types of user access levels for those with different roles throughout the company:

 - Owner: This is the owner of the account, who has full access to the system.

 - Approvers: They have full access to the account but can't delete other users.

 During our initial call, we were greeted by a company executive instead of a typical customer service representative.
-Despite hearing that we were only looking for information for a potential new business, the executive still took time to answer our questions instead of passing us off to someone else.
+Despite hearing that we were only looking for information for a potential new business, the executive took time to answer our questions instead of passing us off to someone else.

 Throughout our nearly 30-minute call, the executive answered each of our questions clearly and comprehensively.
 He also took the time to explain how the company was founded and why he felt it stood out from other services.
-While other companies we spoke with spent time trying to convince us that their service was the best, OnPay did so in a way that focused on its offerings rather than bashing its competitors.
+While other companies we spoke with tried to convince us that their service was the best, OnPay did so in a way that focused on its offerings rather than bashing its competitors.

 Ready to choose a payroll service?
 Here's a breakdown of our complete coverage: